|

 Cafe Boheme

-and music that
+music that

 your parents might have listened to if you don't.
 Cassandra Wagstaffe is the owner and host (and is the daughter of Wishbone Ash drummer Dave Wagstaffe).
-If you are looking for a small, intimate bar to make your home this may be it.
+If you are looking for a bar to make your home this may be it.
 As a restaurant it is the perfect place for a romantic evening or a special occasion, provided you get there early.
 Let's face it.
 Most neo-Greek restaurants in Athens pale when compared to their cousins in New York City like Molyvos, Pylos, and Ithaki.

 My